themaximalist/thinkabletype/README.md

 >
 > A Knowledge Graph Toolkit

-HyperType is a way to represent concepts, ideas and information.
+Thinkable Type is a way to represent concepts, ideas and information.

-It's great at building [knowledge graphs](https://hypertyper.com) and aims to work the way you think.
+It's great at building [knowledge graphs](https://thinkmachine.com) and aims to work the way you think.

 It's simple.
 It's based on a hypergraph, which doesn't sound simple, but it is: